 How to Avoid These Accidents: Essential Zero-Turn Mower Safety Tips

-If you don’t want to encounter these dangerous mishaps, we recommend buying zero-turns with deadman’s switch features.
+If you don’t want to run into these dangerous mishaps, I’d suggest buying zero-turn mowers with deadman’s switch features.
 The blade will automatically stop rotating when it senses the loss of control or no operator on the seat.

 Don’t forget to wear a seatbelt for an extra layer of protection.
-It’ll also help to read the hazard labels when changing unit parts.
+It will also help to read the hazard labels when changing unit parts.

 Are riding lawnmowers a safer option?